Zevv3/spoiler-free-sliggy-vods/README.md

 to install the required packages
 then use
 flask run
-to start the app, copy paste the server flask tells you it is running on into your browser and you are good to go!
+to start the app
+copy paste the server flask tells you it is running on into your browser and you are good to go!